 Before adding any fluid, make sure the correct type is used.
-The type of fluid used is normally indicated on the dipstick and/or dipstick handle and also in the Lubricant specifications section in the Capacities and specifications chapter.
+The type of fluid used is normally indicated on the dipstick and also in the Lubricant specifications section in the Capacities and specifications chapter.

 Use of a non-approved automatic transmission fluid may cause internal transmission component damage.